macy-li/local_aws/README.md

 For more information please refer to [localstack github repo](https://github.com/localstack/localstack)

-#### Port forwardinn if running Docker with Docker-machine on Virtualbox
+#### Port forwarding if running Docker with Docker-machine on Virtualbox
-Forword port 4566 on docker-machine to localhost port 4566 under Settings -> Network -> Advanced -> Port Forward.
+Forword port 4566 on docker-machine to localhost port 4566 under **Settings -> Network -> Advanced -> Port Forward**.

 ## Moto
 Moto is a library that allows your tests to easily mock out AWS services.